 The compliance function of VIG Holding is organisationally subordinated to the Managing Board and reports directly to it.
 Peter Thirring is the Managing Board contact person for the compliance function.
-The holder of the compliance function performs its activities independently and is not entrusted with any operational duties of VIG Holding in the sense of the core business activities.
+The compliance function performs its activities independently and is not entrusted with any of the operational duties of VIG Holding in the sense of the core business activities.

 The compliance function is active at both the VIG Holding and VIG Insurance Group level, is decentrally structured and has been established separately from the other governance and key functions of VIG Holding.
 It performs the duties specified in the VIG Holding compliance function guideline.
-Other subject-specific guidelines also exist for VIG Holding.
+Other subject-specific compliance-related guidelines also exist for VIG Holding.

-A Compliance Committee was established at the VIG Holding level in the decentralised organisation, consisting of the holder of the compliance function and the compliance officers.
-They are the holders of the other governance functions, the heads of other risk-relevant departments and special officers.
+A Compliance Committee was established at the VIG Holding level in the decentralised organisation, consisting of the compliance function and the compliance officers.
+They are the other governance functions, the heads of other risk-relevant departments and special officers.
 Meetings take place four times a year.
 The minutes are sent to the Managing Board for their information.
-The holder of the compliance function coordinates the compliance activities in VIG Holding, with the compliance officers responsible for implementing the compliance duties assigned to them in their areas of activity.
-The compliance function also promotes coordinated collaboration on compliance agendas and ensures an appropriate flow of communication on compliance-relevant topics within VIG Holding.
-The compliance officers assist it in the performance of its duties.
+The compliance function coordinates the compliance activities in VIG Holding, and the compliance officers are responsible for compliance with statutory and regulatory measures in their organisational areas and implementation of the compliance duties assigned to them.
+The function also promotes coordinated collaboration on compliance agendas and ensures an appropriate flow of communication on compliance-relevant topics within VIG Holding.
+The compliance officers assist the function in the performance of its duties.

-A committee, the Group Compliance Committee, was also established at the VIG Insurance Group level, consisting of the holder of the VIG Insurance Group compliance function, the compliance officers of the VIG (re-)insurance companies and individual specifically defined non-(re-)insurance companies in and outside the EU.
+A committee, the Group Compliance Committee, was also established at the VIG Insurance Group level, consisting of the VIG Insurance Group compliance function, the compliance officers of the VIG (re-)insurance companies and individual specifically defined non-(re-)insurance companies in and outside the EU.
 Meetings take place at least once a year.
-The minutes of these meetings are provided to the Managing Board for their information.
+The Managing Board is informed accordingly of the contents of this meeting.
 The local compliance officers are responsible for implementing compliance responsibilities in their companies.
-They are managed and assisted by the holder of the compliance function in VIG Insurance Group.
+They are managed, advised, assisted and monitored by the VIG Insurance Group compliance function.